 Any oil or liquid sweetener works here.
 I have not tested any sugar substitutes such as allulose or Monkfruit.
 I have no experience with these so I have no suggestions.

 A steel loaf pan is where it’s at for this recipe.
 Because the dough has very little structure, a steel pan holds everything in so the loaf proofs upwards.
-If you want a gluten free sandwich bread, this pan will be your best friend.
+If you want a gluten free sandwich bread, the small Pullman steel bread pan will be your best friend.
+With that said, I have posted a gluten free buckwheat boule recipe for those who don’t have a steel pan.

 Important notes on how much water to add